 BUAP has a long history in Mexico’s educational system, dating all the way back to 1825 and still continuing strong today.
 It offers 77 undergraduate degrees, 55 master’s degrees, and 18 doctorate study options, so it’s fair to say that there is more than enough to pick from at BUAP if you’re considering studying there, regardless of the level you wish to pursue.
 They offer such a wide variety of programs that every faculty is well represented, with offerings from cinematography to applied physics, and agronomy to public accounting.

-BUAP also prizes itself as an institution that offers its students well rounded educations; wanting students to interact with the community and work on their own success as much as they wish to work on building a stronger, healthier community.
+BUAP also prizes itself as an institution that offers its students well-rounded educations They want students to interact with the community and work on their own success as much as they wish to work on building a stronger, healthier community.
 They offer sports and recreational activities for everyone, and do their best to provide you with as much help and assistance as you may find yourself needing as a foreign student settling in abroad.

-It does depend on what you want to study, but on the whole most programs are conducted in Spanish, and you will need to show that you have at least intermediate proficiency (European framework level B1 or higher) in order to be admitted for full time study.
+It does depend on what you want to study, but on the whole, most programs are conducted in Spanish.
+So, you will need to show that you have at least intermediate proficiency (European framework level B1 or higher) to be admitted for full-time study.

 Universidad Iberoamericana (IBERO), Mexico City.

-IBERO is considered one of Mexico’s top private educational institutions and is known across the country for its sterling programs.
+IBERO is considered one of Mexico’s top private educational institutions.
+It is known across the country for its sterling programs.
 It offers 34 bachelor’s degree programs, 23 master’s degrees, and 10 doctoral study options, which gives you a wide variety of topics.
-You can study anything from nutrition and food science, physical engineering, graphic design, and urban-design projects (just to name a few) at IBERO.
+You can study anything from nutrition and food science, physical engineering, graphic design, and urban design projects (just to name a few) at IBERO.

-The campus is large (around 48 hectares) as well as modern, and located in a lovely area of Mexico city, though they do offer practical information regarding crime statistics and information on how to keep yourself out of trouble while studying there on their website.
-The campus also houses sports fields, book stores, convenience stores, a radio station, an amazing library and several auditoriums.
+The campus is large (around 48 hectares) as well as modern, and located in a lovely area of Mexico City.
+Still, they do offer practical information regarding crime statistics and information on how to keep yourself out of trouble while studying there on their website.
+The campus also houses sports fields, book stores, convenience stores, a radio station, an amazing library, and several auditoriums.

 Universidad Autónoma Metropolitana (UAM), Mexico City.